Matus-Dubrava/aws/VPC_1/README.md

     -   inbound rules in security group A (security groups are statefull, A initiated the traffic, assuming that the traffic went through its outbound rules, resonse **WILL** be allowed)
     -   outbound rules in security group B (same reasoning as above, just from the opposite direction)

+The same scenario.
+Allow ping from A to B.

+-   need to configure
+    -   outbound SG on A
+    -   inbound SG on B
+    -   inbound/outbound NACL A
+    -   inbound/outbound NACL B

+Allow ping from B to A.

+-   need to configure
+    -   outbound SG on A
+    -   inbound SG on B
+    -   inbound/outbound NACL A
+    -   inbound/outbound NACL B

+Any instance inside of subnet A to communicate with any instance inside of subnet B. Assume NACLs are configured.

+-   need to configure
+    -   outbound SG on A with destination - SG B
+    -   inbound SG on B with source - SG A

 **remember**

 -   inbound in ACL means comming from outside the subnet destined to the subnet.
 Outbound means going out of the subnet.